senselogic/PEPSS/README.md

 # Pepss

-Lightweight language translated to SCSS.
+Lightweight language that compiles to SCSS.

 ## Features